hfscheid/DCC888/TypeChecking/README.md

 # Type Checking
-As with semantic rules, a program may also be interpreted with a set of type rules applyable to the same syntax.
+If a language's syntax supports Type rules, the program can be type-checked to avoid [**stuck states**](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/TypeSystems.pdf). **Stuck states** happen when a program must execute an operation with incompatible data, here seen as an instruction with incorrect types.
+Similarly to semantic rules, a program may be interpreted according to the type rules.
+If the program does not encounter a **stuck state**, it is sound, or **Safe**.
+A type-safe program has guaranteed *Progress* and *Preservation*.

+- *Progress* implies that no instruction gets stuck: they can always be evaluated.
+- *Preservation* implies that the program always progresses from a type-safe state to a type-safe state.

 ## The Assignment
 In this lab we must built a simple type-checker in the model language.
 In order to do this, a new set of features has been implemented: